Trevor McNevan: Other work

 McNevan co-wrote and co-produced Hawk Nelson's first album, Letters to the President and co-wrote their second, third, and fourth albums: Smile, It's The End of the World, Hawk Nelson Is My Friend, and Live Life Loud.
 He also co-wrote the song "Bring 'Em Out" with the band for the movie Yours, Mine and Ours, in which the band also performed.
 McNevan also starred in Hawk Nelson's "California" music video as the driver of the Jeep.

 McNevan is primarily attributed with the discovery and promotion of Canadian Christian rapper Manafest.
 Since 2005, he has been a featured vocalist in the rapper's releases a total of nine times and frequently co-writes songs with Manafest for his projects.

 McNevan has his own publishing company, "Teerawk Music", that houses his various songwriting, developing, and production ventures.
 Outside of TFK and FM Static, he has written songs for TobyMac, Hawk Nelson, Remedy Drive, Decyfer Down, Wavorly, Worth Dying For, Demon Hunter, KJ-52, Manafest, the Letter Black, Nine Lashes, Aliegh Baumhardt, and many others.

 McNevan is a good friend of Nashville Predators NHL player Mike Fisher, and wrote a goal song for Fisher, only used at the Senators' home arena Scotiabank Place when Mike scores.

+On September 10, 2025, McNevan announced that an upcoming album, The Sound of Awakening, to be released under the stage name Teerawk.